Life in Goa: A Day in my Life as a Digital Nomad and Travel Blogger Living in Goa

 But of course, nothings ever perfect…

-Also, don’t underestimate the time that creating and maintaining a travel blog takes and the income can be very unreliable and its frustrating when you work hard and many people want you to write for them or to advertise their company for free – I get so many emails every single day asking me to work for free! 🙁
+Also, don’t underestimate the time that creating and maintaining a travel blog takes and the income can be very unreliable and its frustrating when you work hard and sometimes people take 6 months to pay you and every day I get emails asking me to write for free or to advertise their company for free 🙁

 How to follow in my footsteps and become a travel blogger?

-How to become a travel blogger: It takes time so start a travel blog today and be prepared to put the work in – it’s not as easy as it seems and take a long time to build up an audience and start making money as a travel blogger.
+It takes time to become a travel blogger, so start a travel blog today and be prepared to put the work in – it’s not as easy as it seems and take a long time to build up an audience and start making money as a travel blogger.

 Learn as much as you can about SEO to gain more readers, decide on a niche (there’s so much competition) create useful, inspiring and engaging articles with personality and don’t be afraid to reach out to brands that you want to work with.
-It took me years to make money as a travel blogger – if you want to kick start your travel blogging career sign up to Travel Blog Success to learn everything you need to know about starting and making money as a travel blogger.
+You will want to have many income streams.
+It took me years to make money as a travel writer and blogger – if you want to kick start your travel blogging career sign up to Travel Blog Success to learn everything you need to know about starting and making money as a travel blogger.

 Also, think outside the box – you don’t have to be a travel blogger to make money while traveling there’s many other ways you can earn money being location independent, use your blog as a portfolio to get freelance writing work or consulting work as another income stream.

-Contact me anna [dot] global-gallivanting [dot] come if you are living a life less ordinary and would like to be featured in the next ‘Day in the Life’?
+Contact me anna [dot] global-gallivanting [dot] com if you are living a life less ordinary and would like to be featured here

 Find out more about me in: